HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/default_basic_registry_configuration.md

 title: Configuring the default basic registry
 ---

 This topic provides information about the default basic registry configuration in HCL Digital Experience (DX) Compose.
-The basic registry is a file-based user registry that stores user credentials directly in the Liberty server configuration.
-Starting with CF234, the default basic registry configuration has been externalized to Helm values.
-Starting with CF235, all registry settings, including enabling or disabling the basic registry, the realm name, and the administrator username and group, are fully configurable.
+The basic registry is a file-based user registry that stores user credentials in the Liberty server configuration.
+Starting with CF234, the default basic registry configuration is externalized to Helm values.
+Starting with CF235, all registry settings—including enabling or disabling the basic registry, the realm name, and the administrator username and group—are fully configurable.

 The following changes have been made to the basic registry configuration: